 In 2015 we invited some young people to an evening of music which included a talk by a well-known environmental activist.
 The aim was to introduce the young people to environmental issues and encourage them to think about their response.

 Those who attended the event were asked if they would like to study a course called Live Justly.
 This course covers ten key areas including advocacy, prayer, biblical justice, generosity, relationships and creation care.
 The studies are designed to help young people learn how to live justly at church, at work and in their communities.

 Before the course had even finished the young people were asking for more training!
 They wanted us to equip them with the advocacy tools they needed to build a movement.
 Tearfund provided this training and the young people formed the Jos Green Centre.

-Their motto is ‘Broken things made whole’ and they are united around a vision for Nigeria in which the poor have enough and the natural world is protected.
+Their motto is ‘Broken things made whole’ and they are united around a vision for Nigeria in which everyone has enough and the natural world is protected.

 What is Jos Green Centre doing now?

 Jos Green Centre has become a hub for eco-entrepreneurship: businesses that aim to operate sustainably and help to solve environmental problems.
 A lot of their initiatives are based on a way of thinking called the ‘circular economy’.

 Our current way of doing things is linear: we take natural resources, make items, use them and then throw them away.
 At this end point all the energy, water and materials used in making the items are thrown away too.

 The circular economy keeps resources in use for as long as possible.
 Many items such as computers, phones and other electrical goods can be repaired or the parts reused for something else when they break.
 This creates job opportunities and reduces damaging waste.

 Can you tell us about the e-waste project?